 Eye Protection: Sun

 UV rays can harm your eyes.
 Over time, getting too much sun can cause cataracts 8-10 years early.
 Just one long session in the sun can burn your corneas.
-So wear sunglasses that block UV rays and a hat.
-You can also add a protective clear UV blocking film to your car’s side windows.
+So wear a hat and sunglasses that block UV rays.
+You can also add a protective, clear UV blocking film to your car’s side windows.
 People with light-colored eyes tend to be more sensitive to light.
-If you're suddenly more sensitive to light than usual, see your eye care professional, since that can be a sign of an eye problem.
+If you're suddenly more sensitive to light than usual, see your eye doctor, since that can be a sign of an eye problem.

 Protect Your Eyes

 Grease splatters from a pan, yard debris flies up from the lawn mower, cleaning solution splashes in a bucket.
 Some of the greatest hazards to your eyes are in your home.
 Eye care specialists recommend that every household have ANSI-approved protective eyewear.
 Even if an eye injury seems minor, go to the emergency room right away to check it out.

 Carrots really are good for your eyes.
 So are spinach, nuts, oranges, beef, fish, whole grains, and many other foods in a healthy diet.
 Look for foods with antioxidants such as omega-3 fatty acids; vitamins C, E, and beta-carotene; as well as zinc, lutein, and zeaxanthin.
 Research shows those nutrients may make age-related macular degeneration less likely.

 4) Steve Pomberg/WebMD

 7) BSIP/Photo Researchers, Inc

 8) BSIP/Photo Researchers, Inc